Call us today from 9:30am: +44 117 313 3300

 Day 7 - Riding up the Mountain Chain

 Today set off on a ride towards Machachi Valley up to the east mountain chain, stopping at a hacienda for a warming lunch.
-Follow off-the-beaten-track pathways to Pedregal valley to finish the ride surrounded by sublime vistas.
-The total riding time today is 6 hours, with plenty of pit stops and lunch along the way.
+Follow off-the-beaten-track pathways to Pedregal Valley to finish the ride surrounded by sublime vistas.
+The total riding time today is six hours, with plenty of pit stops and lunch along the way.

 Day 8 - Higher Altitudes

 Today, you'll enter the National Park and encircle Rumiñahui Volcano working your way up to 4,300 meters above sea level.
-By now you would've had plenty of time to acclimatise to higher altitudes so this will be no hurdle, and you'll be able to enjoy views of the uninterrupted landscapes surrounding.
-This is the longest ride, to prepare yourself for 8 hours at the saddle, but not to worry sundowners at our spectacular viewpoint will feel well deserved.
+By now, you would've had plenty of time to acclimatise to higher altitudes, so this will be no hurdle, and you'll be able to enjoy views of the uninterrupted landscapes surrounding.
+This is the longest ride, so prepare yourself for eight hours at the saddle, but not to worry, sundowners at our spectacular viewpoint will feel well deserved.
 Return to the lodge for an evening rest.

 Day 9 - Cotopaxi National Park

-For those wanting a more challenging, longer walk a 2 hour hike will take you to Mount Cotopaxis J. Ribas refuge at 4,800 meters above sea level where you will absorb spectacular views of the volcanoes and surrounding Andean peaks before journeying onwards to Chilcabamba Mountain Lodge.
-This lodge is a traditional Andean setting with warming fireplaces and cozy rooms overlooking the epic mountain range and volcanoes.
+For those wanting a more challenging, longer walk, a two-hour hike will take you to Mount Cotopaxis J. Ribas refuge at 4,800 meters above sea level, where you will absorb spectacular views of the volcanoes and surrounding Andean peaks before journeying onwards to Chilcabamba Mountain Lodge.
+This lodge is a traditional Andean setting with warming fireplaces and cosy rooms overlooking the epic mountain range and volcanoes.

 Day 10 - Andean tales